-- Step 1: tear the edges of your paper so there is no straight edge. - Step 2: use scissors to carefully make a couple of holes in the page. - Step 3: run the soaked tea bag over the page to give it an aged look and wait for it to dry. - Step 4: if needs be run over the text with a pen.
+Step 1: tear the edges of your paper so there is no straight edge.

+Step 2: use scissors to carefully make a couple of holes in the page.

+Step 3: run the soaked tea bag over the page to give it an aged look and wait for it to dry.

-Appendix A: Hobbit Hole
+Step 4: if needs be run over the text with a pen.

+#TolkienReadingDay2022 - share your work with the Tolkien community!